MarkNuar/Project_SE2/RASD/MD/1Rasd.md

 * Version 1.0:
     * Initial release
 * Version 1.1:
-    * Partial revision of the domain assumptions w.r.t. the authorities' credentials
+    * Partial revision of the domain assumptions and requirements w.r.t. the authorities' credentials
     * Expansion of the security performance chapter
     * Correction of loops in sequence diagrams
     * Correction of typos in G6